 - Look down.
 The floors can help you open up your room and create an illusion of a much larger space.

 - Making the room more uniform in colour will create the illusion of it being bigger.
-Similar colours on the floor eliminates the boundary where the wall connects with the floor – think of where the sea meets the sky.
+Similar colours on the floor eliminate the boundary where the wall connects with the floor.
+Think of where the sea meets the sky.
 That horizon goes on forever, doesn’t it?

 Tip 5: Lighting

-- Lighting is key in making a room appear bigger than its actual size.
+- Lighting is key in making a room appear bigger than its actual size, especially in a small space in Toronto.
 Make sure the room has enough lighting.

 - Light – whether from the sun or a lamp – enhances the light colours in your room.
 This makes the room look even larger.

-Toronto Home Painters is committed to providing the highest quality paint job for your Toronto home – and as part of our full-service line-up, we provide free colour consultations and interior decorating advice to make the most of your small room space.
+Home Painters Toronto is committed to providing the highest quality paint job for your Toronto home.
+And as part of our full-service line-up, we provide free colour consultations and interior decorating advice to make the most of your small room space.
 Give us a call.
-We will provide you with a free estimate to assist you in making your house look the best it can.
+We will provide you with a free estimate to assist you in making your house look the best it can be.
 Call us at (416 494 9095) or send an email to Brian@HomePaintersToronto.com any time for fast and friendly service.
+And don’t forget to follow us on all our social channels below as well!